Passing your Driving Test (PDA)

 Parents are not expected to drive but to merely come along as a passenger so that they can take in as much information as possible.

-For a relatively small investment of $110 for two hours, parents can equip themselves with much of the required knowledge to teach their child properly and potentially save a bundle of money in the process.
+For a relatively small outlay of $90 for 90 minutes, parents can equip themselves with much of the required knowledge to teach their child properly and potentially save a bundle of money in the process.

 So why do we offer this service if it potentially costs us business?
 Because it means that you hand us over a better driver when you come back and ask us to polish your child’s driving prior to the PDA, but more importantly it means that your child will be a safer driver when they get through the PDA.
 We can refine their skills rather than going back to basics.

-Remember, each time a candidate fails the PDA the additional cost of resitting the test through a driving school along with the Department of Transport’s re-sit fee can in many cases exceed $200, or even $250 with some of the more expensive schools.
-Not to mention the current 6 month wait on PDA re-bookings!
+Remember, each time a candidate fails the PDA the additional cost of resitting the test through a driving school along with the Department of Transport’s $87.90 re-sit fee will in most cases exceed $200, or even as high as $277.90 with some of the more expensive schools!
+Go through that process a few times and it will leave a big hole in your bank balance!
+Not to mention the sometimes long delays in getting another suitable PDA booking date/time!

-Be proactive and book a Train the Trainer session today!
+Be proactive and financially savvy and book a Train the Trainer session today!

 The toughest places to pass your driving test in Perth